freepn/fpnd/README_DNS_privacy.rst

 4. (re)start your new resolver
 5. check that it works

-See the `DNS Setup`_ doc to secure your local DNS lookups.
+See the `DNS Setup`_ doc for the steps to secure your local DNS lookups.

 .. _DNS Setup: README_DNS_setup.rst